rak-n-rok/Krake/docs/user/user-story/1-basics.rst

 .. prompt:: bash $ auto

     $ rok kube cluster list  # No Cluster resource is present
-    $ rok kube cluster create clusters/config/minikube-cluster-1
+    $ rok kube cluster register -k clusters/config/minikube-cluster-1
     $ rok kube cluster list  # One Cluster resource with name "minikube-cluster-1"

 .. note::

-    The command uses the word ``create`` but no actual Kubernetes cluster is created here.
-Instead, Krake is made aware that the Kubernetes cluster exists, through its kubeconfig file.
-However, a Krake resource called a ``Cluster`` (handled by the ``kubernetes`` API of Krake) is created by the command.
+    The command ``register`` registers an existing Kubernetes cluster through its kubeconfig file.
+Resource called a ``Cluster`` (handled by the ``kubernetes`` API of Krake) is created by the ``register`` command.
     It contains multiple pieces of information, in particular the content of the kubeconfig file itself.
 The resource helps to store the information needed to connect to the actual Kubernetes cluster.

 .. important::